-The oldest botanical garden in Japan with enjoyment all year long
+Enjoy the oldest botanical garden in Japan all year round

-Established in 1924, Kyoto Botanical Gardens is the oldest public garden and has long been loved by both the locals and visitors outside the city.
-The garden consists of various types of gardens, both eastern and western ones, a big conservatory, an old forest, and other areas presenting about 12,000 kinds of plants and flowers.
-Located in the northern part of the city, the garden is surrounded by beautiful sceneries including Mt.
-Hieizan and the Kamo river, making it a perfect relaxation spot.
+Established in 1924, Kyoto Botanical Gardens is the oldest public garden and has long been loved by both locals and visitors to the city.
+The garden consists of various types of gardens, both eastern and western, a big conservatory, an old forest, and other areas exhibiting about 12,000 kinds of plants and flowers.
+Located in the northern part of the city, the garden is surrounded by beautiful sceneries, such as Mt.
+Hieizan and the Kamo-gawa River, making it a perfect spot to relax.
 The garden provides all-year-round enjoyment to people who love nature.
-To name a few, 450 cherry blossom trees bloom in spring and red leaves of various trees in autumn are both magnificent.
+To name a few, the 450 cherry blossom trees in the spring or the red leaves in autumn are both magnificent

 European Style Garden

-The European Style Garden is famous for roses and azaleas of 300 kinds blooming beautifully in spring.
+The European Style Garden is famous for 300 kinds of roses and azaleas that bloom beautifully in the spring.
 You can see Mt.
-Hieizan at the back of the garden, providing gorgeous scenery.
-In the center of the garden, you will see huge twin Himalayan cedars stands towering.
-It is recommended to have a break by sitting on the bench near the trees.
-A French style Sunken Garden with a fountain is also eye-pleasing.
+Hieizan behind the gardens, providing gorgeous scenery.
+You will see two huge Himalayan cedars towering in the center of the garden.
+It is recommended to have a break at one of the benches near the trees.
+A French style Sunken Garden with a fountain is also very pleasant.

-One of the biggest greenhouse in Japan with an area of more than 4,600 m2.
-The house consists of 9 zones such as a tropical area, alpine belt, and savanna.
-The route of the greenhouse is shaped in a circuit style, where you can find a number of plants that are rarely seen.
+One of the biggest greenhouses in Japan with an area of more than 4,600 m2.
+The greenhouse consists of 9 zones such as a tropical area, alpine belt, and savanna area.
+The greenhouse has a circuit inside, so you can find a number of plants that are rarely seen.
 Since the inside of the house is so exotic, you may forget that you are in the ancient city of Kyoto.
 It is a pleasantly unusual experience.

 The Nakaragi-no-mori is a natural forest preserving the flora of this area.
-Surrounded by small and big ponds, the forest has Japanese hackberries, maples, and many other trees giving different atmospheres in four seasons.
-A must see is a little village shrine that had been built before Kyoto became the ancient capital.
-It is a best place for contemplation.
+Surrounded by small and big ponds, the forest has Japanese hackberries, maples, and many other trees giving different atmospheres throughout the four seasons.
+A must see is the little village shrine which was built before Kyoto became the ancient capital and is a great place for contemplation.

 3.5 experience3.5 access3.0 photogenic4.0